-For example, for standard, straightforward sales contracts, a sales representative may be able to create a new contract from a template set up by your legal counsel (or equivalent function).
-Whereas, for larger or more complex deals involving important clients or bigger sums, a contract might require input from multiple departments and a high degree of oversight from senior management, legal counsel, etc.
+- Standard, straightforward sales contracts – a sales representative may be able to create a new contract from a template set up by your legal counsel (or equivalent function).

 Having a clear idea of what level of resources to allocate to different types of contracts is a fundamental aspect of effective contract management.
 Involving the right people from the beginning and streamlining procedures wherever possible will also help you build stronger relationships with your counterparts, making communication and collaboration easier.